MicrosoftDocs/power-platform/power-platform/admin/managed-environment-sharing-limits.md

 <!-- https://go.microsoft.com/fwlink/?linkid=2194484 -->

-Managed Environment allow admins to influence how broadly makers can share canvas apps.
+Managed Environments allow admins to influence how broadly makers can share canvas apps.
 There are two sharing controls.

 |Sharing control   |System behavior when checked?   |
 |---------|---------|